Mutual Visibility in Graphs

+Motivated by the Dudeney's problem, in~\cite{manuel:18} the {\sc General Position} problem was introduced.
+Few years before the same problem was posed in~\cite{chand:16}.
+A subset $S$ of vertices in a graph $G$ is a \emph{general position set} if no triple of vertices from $S$ lie in a common geodesic in $G$.
+The {\sc General Position} problem is to find a largest general position set of $G$, the order of such a set is the \emph{general position number} $\gp{G}$.
+Since its introduction, the general position number has been studied for several graph classes (e.g., grid networks~\cite{manuel:18b}, cographs and bipartite graphs~\cite{acckt:19}, graph classes with large general position number~\cite{tc:20}, Cartesian products of graphs~\cite{kpry:21}).

+The difference between a general position set $S$ and a \mvs $P$ is that two vertices are in $P$ if there is a shortest path between them with no further vertex in $P$, whereas two vertices are in $S$ if for \emph{every} shortest path between them no further vertex is in $S$.
+The two concepts are intrinsically different, but closely related, since the vertices of a general position set are in mutual visibility.

 Again in the context of mobile entities, in~\cite{Aljohani18b} it is studied the {\sc Complete Visitability} problem of repositioning a given number of robots on the vertices of a graph so that each robot has a path to all others without visiting an intermediate vertex occupied by any other robot.
 Here, the required paths are not shortest paths and the studied graphs are restricted to the infinite squared grid and the infinite hexagonal grid, both embedded in the Euclidean plane.